 firstname.lastname@example.org / @s_taylor_harman

-Sarah Taylor-Harman (née Harman) is a PhD candidate at Brunel University London, and her thesis focuses upon female sexual desire and the adaptations of The Story of O. She is co-editor of Screening Twilight: Critical Approaches to a Cinematic Phenomenon (2014) and editorial board member of Routledge’s journal Porn Studies.
+Sarah Taylor-Harman (née Harman) is presently completing her PhD at Brunel University London, and her thesis focuses upon female sexual desire and the adaptations of The Story of O. She is also co-editor of Screening Twilight: Critical Approaches to a Cinematic Phenomenon (2014).
 Her research interests include: adaptations; bad cultural objects; gender and sexuality; pornography; and sadomasochism.